Video led to Mark Pearson being charged with sex assault after walking past woman in busy railway station – but footage had been altered

 A CPS spokesman said: “There was sufficient evidence for this case to proceed to court and progress to trial.
 We respect the decision of the jury.”

-Posted by GPD on February 8, 2016, With 3585 Reads Filed under Government & Politics.
+Posted by GPD on February 8, 2016, With 3591 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.